ward/run/_posts/2016-10-22-brussels-canal-run.md

 watch told me I was running at 3:10ish pace.
 I knew the great feeling would not last long and dialled it back some.
 A balding guy with some rainbow coloured stripes on his shoulder was near me and I decided to hang onto him for a bit.
-He looked slightly older, so I expected him to be better at pacing.
+He looked slightly older, so I expected him to be better at pacing (more book cover judging).
 This worked out nicely and I essentially trailed behind him till the turn across the canal.

 Only 500 metre into our race, we also started overtaking runners from the 12 km race.
 My involuntary pacer solved this by essentially going further from the